Brain and Behavior

 Course Description & Objectives

-The intent of this course is to familiarize you with the basic theoretical foundations and applications of a field which seeks to understand the biological basis of behavior, and the reciprocal interactions between the two.
+This course will familiarize you with the basic theoretical foundations and applications for the biological basis of behavior and the reciprocal interactions between the two.
 We will learn about the methods and tools used by biopsychologists, and the information these have yielded.
-Although the field has some limits as far as understanding behavior is concerned, it is also a field in which remarkable discoveries have been made - and will continue to be made as long as there are students with curious minds!
+Although the field has some limits regarding understanding behavior, it is also a field in which remarkable discoveries have been made - and will continue to be made as long as there are students with curious minds!

 If you want to become one of these students, buckle up!
 You are about to explore areas of knowledge that few possess.
 And it's going to be a "wild and bumpy ride"!